larry-athey/airhead/Instructions/FAQ.md

 Q: Why does it seem like you have something against PID controllers?

 A: I don't, but they just have no place in distillation, especially in a pot still.
 Precision targeted temperature control is really only useful in brewing and an Air Still is entirely too small for that.
-I realize that George Duncan championed PID controllers but they only work in distillation if you're running a hard boil because they'll go lazy at ethanol boiling temperature and you'll lose all thermal velocity.
-Nobody bought an Air Still for a 1 gallon run to take 8 hours.
+I realize that George Duncan championed PID controllers but they only work in distillation if you're running a hard boil because they'll go lazy at ethanol boiling temperature and then you'll lose all thermal velocity.
+Nobody bought an Air Still for a 1 gallon distillation run to take 8 hours to complete.

 ---